The 3D Kinematics of the Orion Nebula Cluster II: Mass-dependent Kinematics of the Inner Cluster: Conclusions

 \item Neither the velocity dispersion nor the negative correlation is affected by the projection effect by assuming the same distance of $389\pm3$~pc for all sources.
 We conducted $1000$ simulations in which each source is assigned a simulated distance according to the distribution of the $100$ adopted \textit{Gaia} parallax measurements within our sample.
 The simulated IVD is consistent with the projected scenario, with $\sigma_\mathrm{RA}$, $\sigma_\mathrm{DEC}$, and $\sigma_\mathrm{1D_{3D}}$ slightly increased by less than $1\sigma$.
 The negative correlation still holds.

 \item There is a systematic discrepancy in the effective temperature between NIRSPAO and APOGEE results.
-The difference could be attributed to different passband used in the two instruments, $K$ and $H$ band respectively.
+The difference could be attributed to the different passbands used in the two instruments, $K$ and $H$ bands, respectively.
 The negative correlation between relative velocity and stellar mass still exists after accounting for the discrepancy by offsetting the NIRSPAO $T_\mathrm{eff}$ by the weighted-averaged difference.
 Furthermore, the negative correlation becomes more significant for more localized relative velocity.

 \item A clockwise rotational preference in proper motions is identified in the region.